KareemSab278/KareemSab278/README.md

 - **React**
   Building dynamic and reusable components and utilizing the React library daily at work.
 - **PHP**
-  Using PHP daily at work with legacy code and building pages for internal systems.
+  Using PHP daily at work with legacy code and building pages and APIs.
 - **Node.js & Express.js**
   Built RESTful APIs for seamless client-server communication.
 - **Python**